johnwhitington/cpdf-source/cpdf.1.md

 **-gs-malformed**

-: This option is used to allow Cpdf to call out the **gs** command to pre-process badly malformed files as a last resort.
+: This option is used to allow Cpdf to call out to the **gs** command to pre-process badly malformed files as a last resort.

 **-gs-malformed-force**

-: This option is used to allow Cpdf to call out to the **gs** command to pre-process badly malformed files as a last resort.
+: See cpdfmanual.pdf for details of this fragile command.

 **-gs-quiet**